George Bailey (It's a Wonderful Life): Post war

 George runs back to the bridge and begs to be allowed to live again.
 Bert shows up at the bridge.
 When Bert is not there to arrest him but glad he has found him as everyone was worried to his whereabouts, George joyously hugs Bert then runs home.
 Running through town, George is overjoyed to see it is once again Bedford Falls and wishes everyone he passes a Merry Christmas, even Mr. Potter.
-Mary, Uncle Billy, and a flood of townspeople arrive with more than enough donations to save George and the Building & Loan; Sam Wainwright extends a $25,000 line of credit by telegram.
+Mary, Uncle Billy, and a flood of townspeople arrive with more than enough donations to save George and the Building & Loan; Sam Wainwright extends a $25,000 line of credit by telegram (the equivalent of $438,184.72 in 2024).
 As they celebrate, the town's sheriff tears the warrant for his arrest and joins in the festivities.
 Harry also arrives to support his brother, and toasts George as "The richest man in town.”
 In the pile of donated funds, George finds a copy of The Adventures of Tom Sawyer inscribed, "Dear George: Remember, no man is a failure who has friends.
 P.S.
 Thanks for the wings!
 Love, Clarence."
 A bell on the Christmas tree rings, and his daughter Zuzu says, "Teacher says every time a bell rings, an angel gets his wings!"
 George agrees and looks up to Heaven, realizing that he truly has a wonderful life.